Dissipative Unified Dark Fluid Model: Expectations for the Universe Evolution

-Recently, Farooq et al. \cite{far} compiled updated list of $38$ measurements of $H(z)$ for $0.07 \leq z \leq 2.36$.
-To compare the general behavior of our results with observations, we used his list against our results from relation (\ref{hd}).
-Fig. \ref{fig:hubble} shows a plot for $H(z)$ from our model compared to observations from Farooq et al. \cite{far}.
-Results due to $\Lambda CDM$ model are also shown.
-The Fig. shows that the model can represent the data well and in fact it coincides with results from $\Lambda CDM$ model especially at larg $z$.
+In Fig. \ref{fig:hubble} we plot results from our model against the list of Farooq et al. \cite{far}.
+Results from the $\Lambda$CDM model are also shown for comparison.
+The Fig. shows that the model represents the data well and agrees at large $z$ with the results of the $\Lambda$CDM model.

+Referring to the $\chi^2$ statistics for the goodness of fit, we considered the $38$ observations of Farooq et al. against the numerical solution of (\ref{dhdz}) for our model.
+A ${\chi^2}_{red}$ value of $0.672$ is obtained for our model with the $p-$value of $0.94$.
+This reflects the capability of our model to efficiently fit the Hubble parameter data.
+It also shows that our model can cope with large values of the Hubble constant from local observations.